halbergyaroslav/PP2/README.md

 print(x(5))
 ```

+Lambda function - an anonymous function defined using the keyword 'lambda'.

+Lambda function can be used in filter() or ma() by directly passing the lambda function without a name

 ### Function arguments

 By default, a function must be called with the correct number of arguments.
 Meaning that if your function expects 2 arguments, you have to call the function with 2 arguments, not more, and not less.